Kronprinsessegade 32: Holbech family

 The German painter Ditlev Martens, whom Holbech knew from Rome, was also a resident of the building.
 Golbech's youngest daughter was very fond of him as described in her memoirs.
 He endorsed her to become an artist but her dominant mother was strongly opposed to this.
 She wanted both the daughters to remains in their parents' home rather than pursuing lives of their own.

 Two young students—Christian Wolff-Sneedorff from Engelsholm and Peter Collet from Lundbygård—rented the first-floor apartment in 1848.
 Utsula Holbech fell in love with Collet, with whom she shared a passion for music, but again her mother did not approve of the liaison and managed to obstruct it.

 Ursula Holbech was instead married to Hans Joost Dahlerup in 1868.
-Her husband was the son of Austrian admiral Hans Dahlerup.
+Her husband was the son of Austrian admiral Hans Birch Dahlerup.
 The young couple was installed in a first-floor apartment in the side wing of her father's property in Kronprinsessegad4e.

 Ane Eichløw died shortly after the wedding.
 Prior to her death, she wrote a will that bequeathed the remains of the Holbech family fortune to Ursula Dahlerup.
 Then Yrsula Dahlerup's mother and sister persuaded her to ask Ane Eichløw to bequeath everything to her father instead.
 She reluctantly accepted this, pointing out that the old captain had chosen to leave everything to her because he doubted that his son would be able to handle the money.
 The parents moved down to the ground floor apartment after undertaking an extravagant renovation on it.
 Ursula Dahlerup and her husband took over the third-floor apartment.

 Neither the father nor the mother could handle their newfound wealth.
 The mother acquired expensive habits and gave expensive gifts to her family.
 The father adopted an increasingly extravagant lifestyle with his artist friends and young models.
 The mother died in 1873.
 Hans Joost Dahlerup died in December 1876.

 As Holbech lived still more erratically, his neighbor Julius Blom was eventually asked to administer his estate, He persuaded the family to sell the property in Kronprinsessegade.
 Hornbech settled in Sweden, painting religious painting and studying the bible.